-Getting Started With Cloud Sites - Managing DNS Records
+Getting Started With Cloud Sites - Manage DNS Records

 Note: This article is written for our Cloud Sites Control Panel.
 You can get to it from the Cloud Control Panel by clicking Rackspace Cloud in the upper-left corner and selecting Cloud Sites.
 You can also navigate directly to https://manage.rackspacecloud.com/.